spectre1989/thor/documentation/pigg_file_format.md

 # Pigg File Format

 A Pigg is a collection of individual files, packaged into a single file.
-Games often use methods like this to improve file I/O performance.
+The game (probably) implemented a virtual file system which would selectively load data from within these Pigg files on demand.
+Games often use methods like this to improve file I/O performance, and compression.

 ## File Layout